By Jane Barthelemy.

 Strengthening your immune system is no longer a luxury or a voluntary elective – it’s an absolute necessity for modern life.
 Nowadays it is more critical than ever to develop strong habits for life-long health.
 Here are my top 10 tools for building your immune system.

-1. Eat THIS – Eat immune-boosting foods such as fresh fruit & veggies, Reishi, Garlic, Fermented veggies, and bone broth.
+- Eat THESE! – Eat immune-boosting foods such as fresh fruit & veggies, Reishi, Garlic, Fermented veggies, and bone broth.

 Sweets and refined foods create mucus congestion and stagnation that invite illness: Avoid wheat, all sugars, fruit juices, processed foods, refined flours, cold foods, cold drinks, dairy, and deep fried foods.
 These foods cause premature aging and sluggish digestion.
 Eat very few raw foods, especially in the cooler months, as they’re harder to digest, and they tend to chill the body.